 - The name and address of the school

 - Your name and email address at school

 - How would you envisage using the kit?

 - How would your school benefit from this opportunity?

-The RSN will select schools based on commitment of the teacher to this project, geography linked to the training locations for half the kits, catchment area of the school with priority for schools in more disadvantaged areas.
+The RSN will select schools based on the commitment of the teacher to the project.
+We particularly encourage schools in more disadvantaged areas to apply.

 Thank you to the Worshipful Company of Girdlers and suppliers who have supported this project.